IBEX-TUDelft/econagents/docs/source/Contributing.rst

        cd econagents

 2.  **Install Poetry:**
-    This project uses \`Poetry <https://python-poetry.org/>\`_ for dependency management and packaging.
+    This project uses [Poetry](https://python-poetry.org/) for dependency management and packaging.
 If you don't have Poetry installed, follow the official installation guide.

 3.  **Install Dependencies:**
     Once Poetry is installed, you can install the project dependencies, including development tools:

     .. code-block:: bash

-       poetry install --with dev,openai,ollama,langsmith,langfuse
+       poetry install --all-extras

     This command creates a virtual environment (if one doesn't exist) and installs all required packages defined in ``pyproject.toml``, including optional groups like ``dev``, LLM provider, and observability provider dependencies.